branner-non-code/notes/CONTENT/JavaScript/Document.body_is_null.md

 ### `document.body` is null
-  * because `body` element has not yet been created when it is already being fetched
+  * Because `body` element has not yet been created when it is already being fetched
-  * place script at end of `body`
+  * Solve this by placing script at end of `body`.

 [end]